 "I have no patience with the message, and you can say so."
-He refused to go
+He refused to go into details

-Senator Mills, Dem of the same com-News, "but 'Cuba itch.
-This is said mittee, said: "Without referring to the to be the disease that has caused the message specifically, you can say I am on account of the Maine."
+Senator Mills, (Dem ) of the same committee, said: "Without referring to the message specifically, you can say I am for the independence of Cubs and for waf on account of the Maine."